 Down syndrome is characterized by extensive phenotypic variability; while cognitive impairment, muscle hypotonia at birth, and dysmorphic features occur to some extent in all affected individuals, most associated traits occur in only a fraction of affected individuals.

 How does Down syndrome affect a child physically?

 Children with Down Syndrome tend to have quite floppy muscles (hypotonia or low muscle tone).
 This makes it harder for them to move and can affect all aspects of their physical development.

-Why does Down syndrome affect the body?
+Why does Down syndrome occur in hypothyroidism?

-Is Down Syndrome structural or functional?
+Is Down syndrome structural or functional?